whoward/docs/markdown/reference/test-configuration.md

 ### Custom Time Zones

 Sauce has recently added support for setting custom time zones using the "time-zone" key.
 This feature should work on all operating systems, however time zones on Windows machines are approximate.
 They will default to the time zone that the provided location falls into.
-A complete list of valid locations [can be found here, on wikipedia][20].
+A complete list of valid locations [can be found here on Wikipedia][20].
 Sauce takes only location names, not their paths, like in the example below.

 Example